-Here we explain some generic definitions and terms (also referred to as 'Turbo Talk'), and offer some useful turbocharger facts and information.
-There is a lot of helpful information in this section which advises how to diagnose turbo problems and explains common wastegate actuator faults.
+Here we answer some of your frequently asked technical questions as well as useful turbocharger facts.
+There is info which advises how to diagnose turbo problems and explains common wastegate actuator faults.

-Turbo Dynamics has a wealth of technical expertise that we can share with our customers - if you cannot find the answer to your question we can answer you directly send an email to email@example.com
+Turbo Dynamics has a wealth of technical expertise that we can share with our customers - if you cannot find the answer to your question we can answer you directly send us a message on our contact page here.

 In the 1980s most of the worlds Formula One teams turbocharged their race cars for one reason: more power from a smaller engine size and weight.